ga4gh-rnaseq/schema/rnaget.md

 ## Compliance

-Implementors can check if their rnaget implementations conform to the specification by using our [compliance suite](https://github.com/ga4gh-rnaseq/rnaget-compliance-suite).
+Implementors can check if their RNAget implementations conform to the specification by using our [compliance suite](https://github.com/ga4gh-rnaseq/rnaget-compliance-suite).

 ## Protocol essentials

 All API invocations are made to a configurable HTTPS endpoint, receive URL-encoded query string parameters and HTTP headers, and return text or other allowed formatting as requested by the user.
 Queries containing [unsafe or reserved](https://www.ietf.org/rfc/rfc1738.txt) characters in the URL, including but not limited to "&", "/", "#", MUST encode all such characters.
 Successful requests result with HTTP status code 200 and have the appropriate text encoding in the response body as defined for each endpoint.
 The server may provide responses with chunked transfer encoding.
 The client and server may mutually negotiate HTTP/2 upgrade using the standard mechanism.

 Requests adhering to this specification MAY include an Accept header specifying an alternative formatting of the response, if the server allows this.
 Otherwise the server shall return the default content type specified for the invoked method.
-Unless specified, the default content type is the rnaget protocol version:
+Unless specified, the default content type is the RNAget protocol version:

 ```
 Accept: application/vnd.ga4gh.rnaget.v1.0.0+json